Michael Levin (philosopher)

 Michael Levin (/ˈlɛvɪn/; born 21 May 1943) is an American philosopher and writer.
-He is professor emeritus of philosophy at City University of New York.
-He has published on metaphysics, epistemology, race, homosexuality, animal rights, the philosophy of archaeology, the philosophy of logic, philosophy of language, and the philosophy of science.
+A professor emeritus of philosophy at City College of New York, he has published on topics of metaphysics, epistemology, race, homosexuality, animal rights, the philosophy of archaeology, the philosophy of logic, philosophy of language, and the philosophy of science.

-Levin's central research interests are in epistemology (reliabilism and Gettier problems) and in philosophy of race.
+Levin's central research interests are in epistemology (reliabilism and Gettier problems) and the philosophy of race.

 Education

 Levin graduated from Stuyvesant High School in 1960, earned his Bachelor of Arts degree from Michigan State University in 1964, and studied at Columbia University where he received a doctoral degree in 1969.
 His dissertation was titled "Wittgenstein's Philosophy of Mathematics".

-Philosophical views
+Philosophical, political and social views

-Levin advocates reliabilism in epistemology and the theory of compatibilism in free will.
+Levin advocates reliabilism and heritability of racial differences.

-Political and social views

 Torture

 In the 1982 article "The Case for Torture", Levin argued that "there are situations where torture is not merely permissible but morally mandatory."
 Levin reiterated this view in 2009.